 The saying “prevention is the best medicine” rings especially true when it comes to maintaining your teeth and gums.
-In caring for your child’s smile, our dentist and our team emphasize the power of preventive dentistry at our convenient Tampa and Lutz, FL practice.
+In caring for your child’s smile, our dentist and our team emphasize the power of preventive dentistry at our convenient North Tampa practice.
 We can educate you and your little one about the importance of routine dental appointments and proper home care for a clean, healthy, beautiful grin.
 Preventive dentistry is the best way to avoid painful, expensive dental procedures, since it stresses at-home dental care and regular visits to help your child avoid the struggles of decay and other oral health issues.
 Contact All Children’s Dentistry today to learn more about preventive care or schedule your child’s next appointment with us.

 Healthy Smiles Begin at Home